2012 Vermont Passenger Tramway Rules & Addendum to ANSI B.77.1-2011 with ANSI B.77.1a-2012 Supplement

 1004.7 Personnel Safety

 Procedures for performing operation and maintenance functions require precautionary measures necessary to assure the safety of the personnel involved in conformance with applicable Vermont Occupational Safety and Health standards and codes.
-Implementation of the procedures intended for the protection of the public and operating and maintenance personnel is the responsibility of the owner, supervisor, and the individual workman.
+Implementation of the procedures intended for the protection of the public and operating and maintenance personnel is the responsibility of the owner, supervisor, and the individual worker.

 1004.8 The installation of radio transmitters and related equipment in, on or near aerial tramways shall not be done without written authorization of the Department.
-Written approval from the manufacturer shall also be required, or if the manufacturer is no longer in business, from a qualified engineer.
+Written approval from the lift manufacturer shall also be required, or if the manufacturer is no longer in business, from a qualified engineer.

 1005 Surface lifts: J-bars, T-bars, Platter pulls and similar devices; Wire rope and Fiber rope tows